gjone124/se_project_spots/README.md

 **Stage 2 (Sprint 4)**

 For the 2nd stage of the project in Sprint 4 (Basic Javascript and Working with the DOM), we were given a 2nd design through figma.com ( [link to Stage 2 Figma](https://www.figma.com/design/GfXsvCPiLqITbrVOr7odwc/Sprint-4-Project%3A-Spots?node-id=0-1&t=tQN5JrnznqQ4Wa4c-0) ) and told to replicate it.

 This stage involves creating a pop-up window when the user clicks on the "Edit Profile" button.
-The cards were converted from a grid layout to an array layout using JavaScript.
+The cards were converted from being hardcoded in HTML to an array in JavaScript (this JavaScript array was inserted into the HTML).

 **Figma**